NetworkBlockDevice/nbd/doc/proto.md

-    In the case of `NBD_REP_SERVER`, the message's data takes on a different interpretation than the default (so as to provide additional binary information normally sent in reply to `NBD_OPT_EXPORT_NAME`, in place of the default UTF-8 free-form string).
+    In the case of `NBD_REP_SERVER`, the message's data takes on a different interpretation than the default (so as to provide additional binary information normally sent in reply to `NBD_OPT_EXPORT_NAME`, in place of the default free-form string).
 The option reply length MUST be *length of name* + 14, and the option data has the following layout:

     - 64 bits, size of the export in bytes (unsigned)
     - 16 bits, transmission flags.
     - 32 bits, length of name (unsigned)
-    - Name of the export.
+    - String: name of the export.
 This name MAY be different from the one given in the `NBD_OPT_INFO` or `NBD_OPT_GO` option in case the server has multiple alternate names for a single export, or a default export was specified.